Autoscaling of Citrix ADC in AWS using Citrix ADM

 Using Citrix ADC release 12.1 build 50.28 image for creating autoscale groups in AWS is not supported.

 Citrix ADCs provisioned by Citrix ADM use AWS subscription licenses.

-Enterprise or Platinum ADC licenses are used for licensing Citrix ADC instances created as part of Citrix autoscale group.
-Citrix ADC clustering feature is part of Enterprise or Platinum ADC licenses.
+Advanced or Premium ADC licenses are used for licensing Citrix ADC instances created as part of Citrix autoscale group.
+Citrix ADC clustering feature is part of Advanced or Premium ADC licenses.